 The logit model equation (4) is then used to calculate the destination and mode choice of households.

-Pm/qgkij=expλgUqijmmϵMk (4)
+Pm/qgkij=expλgUqijmmϵMkexpλgUqijm (4)

 Impact 2050

 The Impacts 2050 model is a model that forecasts travel behavior.
 The model aims to address a wide range of questions by integrating the socio-demographic, land-use, employment, transport supply, and travel behavior (Impact 2050).
 To understand the relationships between population socio-economic characteristics and travel demand, and how these are impacted over time.
 A population’s impact on travel behavior is calculated regarding car ownership, trip rates, and mode choice (Impact 2050).
 It also looks at area types divided into three categories; urban (central city), suburban, and rural areas.
 The model emphasizes the importance of location decisions based on three categories; foreign migration (migration to and from other countries), Domestic migration (migration to and from other regions in the US), and intra-regional migration (relocation between area types within the same region).
 The model explores and compares the difference in the effects of the socio-demographics depending on the whether an individual was born in US or foreign born.
 According to the Impact 2050 mode choice model, age has a strong effect on mode choice with workers under 30 more likely to go as car passengers and the older age groups over 45 less likely to bike or walk.
 Area type also has strong effects on mode choice, with people in urban areas most likely to use transit and bike/walk for their work trips while those in rural areas are less likely to use these modes and more likely to drive or rideshare.
 The car ownership variable remained the most important variable in the model, as households with no car are likely to look for alternative means of modes of transport.
 The results also show that trip distance by all modes tends to increase with income while decrease with age.